crack-haddock/udacity_cpp_final_project/README_SUBMISSION.md

         - [done] The project demonstrates an understanding of C++ functions and control structures
         - [done] Reads data from a file
         - The project accepts user input and processes the input [other than controlling a snake]
-        - data structures and immutable variables
+        - [done] data structures and immutable variables
-    - [0/3] OOP
+    - [1/3] OOP
-        - rre
+        - [done] One or more classes are added to the project
         - rre
         - rre
         - rre
         - rre
         - rre
-    - [3/3] Memory Management
+    - [2/3] Memory Management
         - [DONE] uses move semantics
         - [PARTLY DONE] uses smart pointers [TO DO - remove all raw pointers where possible]
         - [DONE] The project follows the Rule of 5.